RBGE-Herbarium/RBGE-Herbarium.github.io/docs/reference-manual/specify-manual.md

     <tr>
         <th>Country as Given</th>
         <td>Collecting Event Attribute</td>
-        <td>This is used to record the country name as it appears on the label, particularly if it does not correspond to a country in the Localities table.</td>
+        <td>The country name as it appears on the label, particularly if it does not correspond to a country in the Localities table.</td>
         <td>New Holland</td>
     </tr>
     <tr>